irwinleah/django-crud-horse-staff-app/README.md

 - [ ] The trainings are pre-selected and a determined photo will pop up as the background image of the training.
 - [ ] Hamburger NavBar.
 - [ ] Add more notes for each training.
+- [ ] Add a grooming log.
+- [ ] Add a veterinarian log/instructions.
+- [ ] Add a farrier log/instruction.

+p.s.
+After working on this project, I can see two routes it can take in the future.
+Horse Staff could stay as a task and morphing into a chore organizer app for equestrian barns to utilize.
+Another direction Horse Staff could develop into would be a gaming app.